 The standard installation for countertop models – once you’ve identified all of the parts, laid them out and are ready to go – can be completed in as little as five minutes!

 Some countertop water ionizers allow you to plumb them directly to the cold water line below the sink – freeing your faucet but the unit still sits on the counter.
 This alternate installation method may add an extra 15 minutes to the installation time but is still fast and easy.

 Most obvious is that they sit right there on your counter.
 Although most will have a wall-mount option, the unit is still clearly visible.
 If you do choose the wall mount option you’ll still have hoses visible and taking the unit down to perform regular maintenance can be inconvenient.

-If you’re a minimalist, a counter top water ionizer may not work with your idea of esthetics.
-Although some counter top models are sleek and attractive with minimal control panels, some people may not want such an conspicuous appliance sitting right next to their sink.
+If you’re a minimalist, a countertop water ionizer may not work with your idea of aesthetics.
+Although some countertop models are sleek and attractive with minimal control panels, some people may not want such a conspicuous appliance sitting right next to their sink.